eProsima/vulcanexus/docs/rst/tutorials/core/deployment/ds_locators_runtime/ds_locators_runtime.rst

     p0 -[dotted]-> s1
     s -[dotted]-> s1

-On run-time, the remain writer remote servers list would be updated, so the reader would be able to listen its publications.
+To do so, the isolated ``talker`` client node discovery servers list would be updated on run-time, so the ``listener`` would be able to receive the new publications.

 Prerequisites
 -------------